Home GastronomyMy favorite Italian restaurants in Paris

 _

-This Italian restaurant with very friendly service offers cucina italiana in generous portions.
-The specialty here is the pasta, which is made fresh in-house every day.
+This Italian restaurant with very friendly service offers generous portions of cucina italiana.
+The specialty here is the pasta, which is homemade daily at the restaurant.
 The decor is warm and colorful, and the address also offers a small terrace on the street during the summer season.
-My recommendations: for antipasti to share, the stracciatella and candied cherry tomatoes (14 €); for a hearty salad, the Valentina with mozzarella and beef carpaccio; and the very generous homemade tiramisu (10€).
+My recommendations: as antipasti to share, the stracciatella and confit cherry tomatoes (14 €); as a hearty salad, the Valentina with mozzarella and beef carpaccio; and the homemade tiramisu, which is very generous (10€).

 Tested in 2025 - Invitation